Windows Server Semi-Annual Channel overview

 The Semi-Annual Channel will be available to volume-licensed customers with Software Assurance, as well as via the Azure Marketplace or other cloud/hosting service providers and loyalty programs such as Visual Studio Subscriptions.

-The current Semi-Annual Channel release is Windows Server, version 1803.
-If you want to put servers in this channel, you should install Windows Server, version 1803, which can be installed in Server Core mode or as Nano Server run in a container.
-See Introducing Windows Server, version 1803 to learn how to obtain and activate Windows Server, version 1803.
-In-place upgrades from Windows Server 2016 to Windows Server, version 1803 are not supported because they are in different release channels.
-Windows Server, version 1803 is not an update to Windows Server 2016 – it is the next Windows Server release in the Semi-Annual Channel.
+The current Semi-Annual Channel release is Windows Server, version 1809.
+If you want to put servers in this channel, you should install Windows Server, version 1809, which can be installed in Server Core mode or as Nano Server run in a container.
+See Introducing Windows Server, version 1809 to learn how to obtain and activate Semi-Annual Channel releases.
+In-place upgrades from Windows Server 2016 to Windows Server, version 1809 are not supported because they are in different release channels.
+Semi-Annual Channel releases aren't updates to Windows Server 2016 – it's the next Windows Server release in the Semi-Annual Channel.

 In this model, Windows Server releases are identified by the year and month of release: for example, in 2017, a release in the 9th month (September) would be identified as version 1709.
 Fresh releases of Windows Server in the Semi-Annual Channel will occur twice each year.
 The support lifecycle for each release is 18 months.